Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Introduction

-Also for the stochastic proximal point method studied here, various questions remain which we hope can be answered by future research instigated by the present work, such as whether the weak convergence results from \cite{Bianchi2016} or the fast rates derived for the distinct method $x_{n+1}=J_{\lambda}(\xi_{n+1},x_n)$ in the previously mentioned preprint \cite{SadievCondatRichtarik2024} lift to the metric setting.
+Also for the stochastic proximal point method studied here, various questions remain which we hope can be answered by future research instigated by the present work, such as whether the weak convergence results from \cite{Bianchi2016} or the convergence results for the distinct method $x_{n+1}:=J_{\lambda}(\xi_{n+1},x_n)$ from the previously mentioned preprint \cite{SadievCondatRichtarik2024} lift to the metric setting.